“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Date: Friday, July 23, 1926

-(Foods that might have been served at the Royal Dinner)
+(Foods that might have been served at Mr. H.E.
+Huntington’s “Royal Dinner”)

-4. Entrée course: Roasted Lamb with Garden Mint Sauce served with Haricots Verts (French Green Beans with Almonds) served with French Bordeaux red wine or Champagne, Petit Pois (Petit Peas) & Pommes (Duchess or Chateau Potatoes, served with French Champagne
+4. Entrée course: Roasted Lamb with Garden Mint Sauce served with Haricots Verts (French Green Beans with buttered toasted Almonds) served with French Bordeaux red wine or Champagne, Petit Pois (Petit Peas) & Pommes (Duchess or Chateau Potatoes, served with French Champagne

 11. French Petit fours (small iced square cakes) & French Bonbons with initials of guest of honor (Chocolate covered truffles), Peppermint Bonbons served with liqueurs like French crème de menthe (mint flavored).

-The Huntington’s Large Library marble fireplace sitting area; gold andirons, French clock with cupids, & Marie Antoinette chandeliers.
+Mr. H.E.
+Huntington Large Library marble fireplace sitting area; gold andirons, French clock with cupids, & Marie Antoinette chandeliers.
 The mantle is decorated exactly the way it was in the 1920’s.
 Photo Credit: Nancy Armitage

-On this special occasions, cocktails might have been served early in the Large Library; Mr. Huntington might have had tea or after dinner drinks for the 24 guests in the Large Library, too.
+On this special occasions, cocktails might have been served early in the Large Library; Mr. Huntington might have had tea or after-dinner drinks for the 24 guests in the Large Library, too.
 But the night of the Royal Dinner the dinner guests motored over to the Hollywood Bowl for a concert afterwards.

 Los Angeles twinkling lights on a hot summer night.

-Leave a Reply
+Leave a comment